BenjaminPlanterose/UMtools/README.md

 gc()
 ```

-## A word on the Beadchip microarray technology and 450K probes:
+## A word on the Beadchip microarray technology and the probes on the 450K

 The microarray itself consists of a silica substrate with uniformly interspaced microwells.
 Hundreds of thousands of copies of a specific oligonucleotide lie on the surface of silica beads.